Beechcraft Super King Air: Operators

 The most widespread turboprop business aircraft in the world, over 7,300 King Airs and Super King Airs have been delivered by May 2018, surpassing 60 million flight hours in commercial, military and special mission roles.
 They are operated in more than 94 countries.
 Almost 53% of the aircraft delivered have been from the 200/300 series family.

 Civil operators

 The King Air is used by many corporate and private users, it is also popular as a light transport liaison aircraft with both government and non-government organizations.
-It is also used by air-taxi and air charter companies.
+It is also used by air-taxi, air ambulance, and air charter companies.